-In a recent interview, 4C Strategies’ Senior Consultants Linda Stensdotter Renman and Robin von Euler, discussed how they supported the Swedish Civil Contingencies Agency (MSB) in the national response to the Coronavirus pandemic.
-Based on this and their experience from crisis management, they share six things organizations should consider when a major crisis occurs and how this can help them respond to the ongoing pandemic.
+4C Strategies’ Senior Consultants Linda Stensdotter Renman and Robin von Euler, discuss how they supported the Swedish Civil Contingencies Agency (MSB) in its national response to the Coronavirus pandemic.
+Based on this exercise, and their experience of crisis management, they share six things organisations should consider when a major crisis occurs, and how this can help in the face of the ongoing pandemic.

 The right approach is essential when facing any major crisis – and even though we’re not at the beginning of the coronavirus pandemic, it’s not too late to start doing this.
-Don’t simply analyze what the minimum impact could be, consider all the risks and look at ways to minimize them.
-Few organizations predicted they would be facing remote working conditions beyond the first few weeks of the pandemic, but many are now preparing for it well into 2021.
+Don’t simply analyse what the minimum impact could be, consider all the risks and look at ways to minimise them.
+Few organisations predicted they would be facing remote working conditions beyond the first few weeks of the pandemic, but many are now preparing for it well into 2021.
 This has an incredible impact on business and corporate culture.
-However, those organizations that adapt and prepare best and think about consequences from a holistic perspective, may full well come out of the pandemic stronger.
+However, those organisations that adapt and prepare best, and think about consequences from a holistic perspective, may full well come out of the pandemic stronger.
 At 4C, for instance, we have grown during the year, employing more people across the globe and at the same time continued to deliver both software and consultancy services at reach.
-Finding new ways to onboard new staff and make them feel part of the company has been challenging, but also delivered great results.
+Finding new ways to onboard new staff and make them feel part of the company has been challenging, but has also delivered great results.

-An organization typically needs the support of business continuity experts to analyze the big picture and act appropriately.
-Being able to adapt an organization to a crisis requires a team with the knowhow and mandate to do this.
+An organisation typically needs the support of business continuity experts to analyse the big picture and act appropriately.
+Being able to adapt an organisation to a crisis requires a team with the knowhow and mandate to do this.
 A competent and experienced crisis management team will focus on defining who should take what actions, rather than acting first, in the hope that they get things right.

 4C Strategies COVID-19 Support